 Court-appointed experts painted a stark picture of the girl, with one declaring her as being “highly manipulative,” while another noted her near-total lack of anger management.
 The prosecution dropped its demand to try her as an adult, by referencing recent Supreme Court guidance raising the bar for adult sentencing in youth cases.

-Despite her young age, and her claims about being pressured by adults further up the ladder, the admissions in open court confirm: her actions directly enabled both murders to be carried out in less than two weeks in April 2023.
+Despite her young age, and her claims about being pressured by adults further up the ladder, the admissions in open court confirm: her actions directly enabled both murders to be carried out in less than two weeks in April 2023. n